MohamedAbdElmoniem/BooksApp/README.md

 **Overlay Book Details:** Upon selecting a book, an overlay is displayed showing the book's details in a user-friendly manner.

+**Add to favourite/currently reading list:** you can add/remove selected book to favourites list or currently reading books list.

 **Swipe Down to Close book details overlay:** To close the book details overlay, users can simply swipe down, providing an intuitive way to navigate back to the search results.

 ## Getting Started